jchavarri/javierchavarri.com/src/pages/data-first-and-data-last-a-comparison.md

 let ages = Belt.List.map(User.admins, u => u.age);
 ```

-This compiles just fine, without annotations needed! ✨
+This compiles just fine, without any annotations needed! ✨

-The compiler now can infer that the `u` expression in the callback parameter has type `User.t`, and so when it sees the `u.age` expression on the right side, it can be 100% sure where it comes from and check that it is valid.
+The compiler now can infer that the `u` expression in the callback parameter has type `User.t`, and so when it sees the `u.age` expression on the right side, it can be 100% sure where it comes from, and make sure the body of the callback is valid.

 ### The pipe first operator `->`